David-Seis/Presentations/Solving DBA Problems with Powershell (100)/readme.md

-# Workshop: Solving DBA Problems with PowerShell
+# Workshop: Intro to PowerShell Automation for the SQL Server DBA

 #### <i>A course from David Seis, co-authored with Daniel Taylor and Buck Woody</i>